Please ensure Javascript is enabled for purposes of website accessibility

 1. Acorns: Acorns has been around since 2014.
 Their most significant selling point is how easy they make it for you to invest.
 It is literally effortless once your account is set up.
 They use a “round-up” approach to fund your account.
 If you buy a $2.50 cup of coffee, they round up to $3 and funnel 50 cents into your account.
 You can control the limits and even set your account to round up further if you so choose.

 2. Ally: When it comes to powerful tools for individual investors, Ally is one of the best investment apps out there.
-You can choose self-directed trading, with no account minimum and commission-free trading for many stocks, ETFs, and options, or invest $100 to start a managed portfolio.
+You can choose self-directed trading, with no account minimum and commission-free trading for many stocks, ETFs, and options, or invest $100 to start a managed portfolio using their robo-advisor.
 Ally has a robust platform that includes real-time data, customizable charting, research from firms such as Morningstar and CFRA, and forex trading (foreign currency trading).

 Despite these winning features, Ally does lose points on a few fronts.
 They don’t offer cryptocurrency trading, fractional shares, or futures trading.
 I wouldn’t rule them out on that alone.
 You could still make a pretty penny without those investments.
 Plus, there’s a lot of room to learn and grow as an investor with what Ally does offer.